bm54cloud/golang-learning/notes.md

 - You can call a function as many times as you want, thus functions can be used to reduce code duplication
 - Must call the function in main for it to run via `<function_name()>`
 - Functions can be reused in your application by calling the function name
+- When defining functions, you must include the parameter name and type
+- When calling functions, you only include the parameters (not types)

 **Parameters**
 - Information can be passed into functions as parameters